Purdue University, circa 1947 - 1955

 Language of Materials

-From the Collection: Collection material is primarily in English.
-Russian is also present.
+Collection material is primarily in English.
+Russian and Korean is also present.

 Access Information

 Collection is open for scholarly research.
-A 48 hours notice and consultation with the Flight Archivist is required to access the collection.
+A consultation with the Flight and Space Archivist is required to access the collection.
 Portions of the collection are restricted per donor restrictions and third party privacy.

 Extent